Albanian Declaration of Independence: Assembly of Vlorë

 Later, these countries put aside their initial objective and, as the war was going well for them, they agreed to divide the Empire up among themselves, including Albania.
 Realizing that the Turkish army had been defeated and that the Empire would not survive, the Albanians, who had played a greater role in the fighting than the soldiers, hastened to take requisite steps in their own interests as owners of the country.
 For this reason, Ismail Kemal bey departed for Istanbul and, having come to an understanding with the Albanians of Bucharest, too, set off for Vienna, where he reached an agreement with the Great Powers that had vital interests in the Balkans.
 As there was no more hope of saving Albania by means of arms, the only road to salvation was to separate Albania from Turkey.
 Ismail Kemal bey promoted this idea and objective, that was well received by all the Great Powers, in particular by Austria and Italy.
 It was only Russia that remained somewhat hostile to the idea because of the Slavs, but it did not deny the existence of Albania and an Albanian people.
 To realise this objective, he invited all Albanians to gather in Vlora and was delighted today to see that his call had not been in vain, and that delegates had been sent from all parts of Albania to reflect together on ways to save the Fatherland.
 According to Ismail Kemal Bey, the most urgent measures that the Albanian nation must take today are these: that Albania be independent under a provisional government; that a council of elders be elected to assist and supervise the government; and that a commission be sent to Europe to defend Albanian interests among the Great Powers.

 The delegates unanimously agreed with the words of Ismail Kemal bey and resolved that Albania, as of today, should be on her own, free and independent under a provisional government.

 The meeting was adjourned until the following day and the delegates went out and greeted the flag that was raised at five thirty in the afternoon.

 The second session of the Assembly of Vlorë was held on 4 December 1912.
-During that members of the assembly founded the first government of Independent Albania on 4 December 1912, which was led by Ismail Qemali.
+During that members of the assembly founded the first government of Independent Albania on 4 December 1912, which was led by Ismail Kemal.
 The government established also a 'Council of Elders' (Pleqësia), which would help the government to its duties.
 In addition, the Assembly of Vlorë decided that it would agree to any decision of the Great Powers for the system of government in Albania and that the provisional government would cease to exist after the recognition of independence of the country and the nomination of the monarch.

-The same day, Ismail Qemali waved the national flag of Albania, from the balcony of the Assembly of Vlorë, in the presence of hundreds of Albanians.
-This flag was sewn after Skanderbeg's principality flag, which had been used more than 400 years earlier.
+The same day, Kemal waved the national flag of Albania, from the balcony of the Assembly of Vlorë, in the presence of hundreds of Albanians.